 2. Pour flour and soup into a large Ziploc bag, add a few pieces of meat, and give a good shake to coat the meat.
 Place on a board or plate until needed.

-4. Add the meat and brown on all sides at a medium temp, adding more oil as needed.
+4. Add the meat and brown on all sides at a medium temperature, adding more oil as needed.

-5. Once the meat has been browned remove with a slotted spoon and place in a casserole dish.
+5. Once the meat has been browned, remove it with a slotted spoon and place it in a casserole dish.

-6. Add the rest of the butter and some oil and sauté the onions, garlic and chilli until the onions are sweet, glassy and golden.
+6. Add the rest of the butter and some oil, and sauté the onions, garlic, and chilli until the onions

 7. Add to the meat.

-10. Tie up the Bouquet Garni and pop into the casserole dish.
+10. Tie up the Bouquet Garni and pop it into the casserole dish.

 11. Season with salt and pepper

-12. Add the carrots, the orange peel and juice and all the wine
+12. Add the carrots, the orange peel, juice, and all the wine

 13. Cover the casserole with tinfoil, bright side showing outward or a secure lid.